 Once the server is up and running, open up your browser and visit http://localhost:4000/playground

-The playground automatically points to our GraphQL endpoint.
-From here we can write queries against our endpoint and get the results.
-Paste the query below into the query section of the playground and hit Play to run it:
+The playground points to your GraphQL endpoint.
+From here you can write queries against your endpoint and get the results.
+In the query section of the playground, paste this query and click Play to run it:

 {